cornflowerblu/fleet-poc/README.md

 - `build-and-push.sh`: Script to build the container image and push it to Amazon ECR

 ### Infrastructure
+- `dev-fleet-cloudformation.yaml`: Complete CloudFormation template that provisions all required infrastructure
+- `deploy-cloudformation.sh`: Script to deploy the CloudFormation stack with automatic parameter detection
+- Individual scripts (used for manual deployment):
   - `setup-efs.sh`: Creates an EFS file system for persistent developer workspaces
   - `create-iam-roles.sh`: Sets up necessary IAM roles and policies
   - `ecs-task-definition.json`: Defines the ECS task for development environments
   - `deploy-environment.sh`: Deploys the ECS cluster and task definition
   - `setup-load-balancer.sh`: Creates a Network Load Balancer for SSH access
   - `setup-custom-domain.sh`: Configures a custom domain and TLS certificate

 ### Access Management
 - `ssh-key-management.sh`: Tool for managing developer SSH keys